case0x00/KANGAROO/README.md

 # Kangaroo

-Super lightweight recon script that just uses sublist3r to search for subdomains, then sorts only looking for 200, 403, and 500 following 301 redirects with a 5 second max timeout for any operation.
-Makes a new directory with the domain's name in the current working directory.
+Lightweight recon script that uses sublist3r to search for subdomains with httprobe checking for status, performing aquatone for visualization.
+Makes a new directory with the domain name in the current working directory.

 Inspired by lazyrecon since that is a little too traffic heavy for me.